puppetlabs/puppetlabs-mysql/REFERENCE.md

 Data type: `Any`

 The collation for the database.
-Must be set with charset to avoid corrective changes.
+Must have the same value as charset to avoid corrective changes.
+See https://dev.mysql.com/doc/refman/8.0/en/charset-mysql.html for charset and collation pairs.

 Default value: `'utf8_general_ci'`